Jawny-E/MiniArduino/ElectronicDice/README.md

 # Dice Roller on two 7-segment displays

+For yall nerds out there who might also need some soldering practice.
+The finished product consists of an Arduino Nano, two Common Anode 7-segment displays, a button to initialise rolling, a potentiometer to choose dice and a whole load of resistors and wires!

 ## About the project
 This is a small personal project I made as a gift for a friend who plays D&D.